Partnership Firmregistration in India.

 Bank account opened

-GST is mandatory if the firm's turnover crosses the threshold (₹40 lakh for goods, ₹20 lakh for services in most States) or if it makes inter-State supplies.
-We file GST registration as a separate engagement.
+GST is mandatory if the firm's turnover crosses the threshold (₹40 lakh for goods, ₹20 lakh for services in most states) or if it sells across state lines.
+GST registration is handled as a separate engagement.

 Understanding the partnership firm